graincoin-project/graincoin/README.md

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/graincoin-project/graincoin/tags) are created regularly to indicate new official, stable release versions of GrainCoin.
+[Tags](https://github.com/graincoin-project/graincoin/tags) are created regularly to indicate new official, stable release versions of Graincoin.

-Developer IRC can be found on Freenode at [#GrainCoin-dev](http://webchat.freenode.net/?channels=GrainCoin-dev).
+Developer IRC can be found on Freenode at [#Graincoin-dev](http://webchat.freenode.net/?channels=Graincoin-dev).

 Testing
 -------